DELTA 2023: Disquiet as spin doctors spread lies, propaganda

 During the week, it was a frontal shot at the state governor, Senator Ifeanyi Okowa, who was purported to have sworn an oath before a Gbaramatu-Ijaw deity in 2014 to surrender power in 2023 to an Ijaw governor in exchange for support by ex-militant leader, Government Ekpemupolo, alias Tompolo and other Ijaw leaders for his election.

-Before some news peddlers spiralled the information, lately, some top politicians have basically tried to smudge the governor’s image with the tall story.
+Before some news peddlers spiraled the information, lately, some top politicians have basically tried to smudge the governor’s image with the tall story.

 However, those who know Okowa and vouched that as a Christian, he could not have pledged fidelity to a deity pondered why spin doctors chose to go such distance in the slur campaign.